daattali/beautiful-jekyll/projects.md

 ---
-layout: default
+layout: page
 title: projects
-subtitle: Here is a Collection of some of my projects
+subtitle: Here is a Collection of some of my projects.
 ---

-sosvbjsdbvosbvjls